LeMahieu is pronounced La-May-Hugh.

 "I didn't want it to become something where he was getting tired of it," said Tom LeMahieu.
 "Every now and then, I'd ask, 'Do you still want to play?'
 And he'd say, 'Oh, yeah.'
 Not only did he want to do it, but he was competitive about it.
 Even to this day, if you come up with something to do and make a game out of it, he's into it."

 "He became more of a mentor than a coach," LeMahieu said.
 "A lot of dads, they want their hands on everything.
 For him to step back and say, 'Your coaches are your coaches, so do what they say and listen to them,' that was perfect.
 He's not a know-it-all, doesn't claim to be."
 (T Harding - MLB.com - June 19, 2015)

-Sept 30, 2016: With the NL batting title in hand, LeMahieu exited the Rockies' 4-1 win over the Brewers after the third inning.
-It will likely be the last time LeMahieu plays all season, as he effectively clinches the National League batting title.
+Sept 30, 2016: LeMahieu exited the Rockies' 4-1 win over the Brewers after the third inning.
+It will likely be the last time LeMahieu plays this season, as he effectively clinches the National League batting title.
 LeMahieu started the game 0-for-2 with a fielder's choice and fly out but still leads Nationals infielder Daniel Murphy .3478 to .3472.
-Murphy is battling a left gluteal strain and hasn't played since Sept.
-20 or started since Sept.
-17.
+And Murphy is battling a left gluteal strain and hasn't played since Sept.
+20.

 "It's a unique situation because Murphy is injured and not playing," Weiss said before the game.
 "If he's playing, they can fight it out, but I don't want DJ to lose a batting title that way.
 So, yeah, I'm going to pay attention to the math.
-My philosophy, whether you like it or not is I'm going to take care of the guys that take care of our team."
+I'm going to take care of the guys who take care of our team."
 (T Harding - MLB.com - Oct 1, 2016)

 D.J. and his wife Jordan, have a Pomeranian-Husky mix named Coors.